SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Additional comparisons between coached vs. self-practice conditions

 \section{Additional comparisons between coached vs. self-practice conditions}

 Figure~\ref{fig:self-vs-coached} shows (a) lap times across sessions, (b) percent G force improvement at turns, (c) race track excursions (car leaving the edge of the track typically due to lack of control or spinouts), and (d) racing line adherence over training time for both self-practice and coached participants.
-While the self-practice participants are typically faster than the coached participants, the coached participants spend less time off track and are able to stay on the raceline more often.
+While the self-practice participants are typically faster than the coached participants, the coached participants spend less time off track and are able to stay closer to the raceline more often.

-We also present the steering and throttle profiles as a function of progress along the track in for the coached group (Figure~\ref{fig:self-vs-coached}(e, f)) and the self-practice group (Figure~\ref{fig:self-vs-coached}(g,h)).
-Similar to the characteristics observed in speed profile, we notice that the variance is higher for both steering and throttle indicating that different subjects follow different strategies for navigating the track quickly.
-We also notice that the throttle profile for the self-practice group is more noisier indicating less smooth throttle control.
+We also present the steering and throttle profiles as a function of progress along the track in for the coached group (Figure~\ref{fig:self-vs-coached-control}(a, b)) and the self-practice group (Figure~\ref{fig:self-vs-coached-control}(c, d)).
+Similar to the characteristics observed in the speed profile, we notice that the variance is higher for both steering and throttle indicating that in the self-practice group different subjects follow different strategies for navigating the track quickly.
+We also notice that the throttle profile for the self-practice group is noisier indicating less smooth throttle control.